BSatishSutar/DevOps-Notes/README.md

 # DevOps-Notes

-All pdf notes in this repo do not belong to me.

-Almost all these notes were publicly available online or were shared by the author themselves on LinkedIn, that is how I have access to them.

-I am grateful to all the authors on these notes.
+The PDF notes in this repository are not my own.
+Most of them were either already available publicly online or shared by their authors on LinkedIn, which is how I obtained them.
+I am grateful to all the authors for making these notes available.

-I refer them to upskill myself.
+I use these notes as a reference to enhance my own skills.